dseguy/phptips/tips/self-as-attribute.rst

 On the other hand, it is possible to use an attribute onto its own methods, simply by using its regular name.

-It is possible to use these names as attributes, as long as they are not instanciated.
+It is possible to use these names as attributes, as long as they are not instantiated.

 It is also possible to use aliases with the attributes: they will automatically resolve to the original class, not the aliased name.